backstage/backstage/plugins/home/README.md

         value:
 ```

-Filters that are not defined according to the docs will be ignored.
+`filterBy` configs that are not defined in the above format will be ignored.

 In order to validate the config you can use `backstage/cli config:check`